Skip to main content

 St Alipius, Ballarat

-The Royal Commission into Institutional Responses to Child Sexual Abuse revealed the shocking extend of abuse that occurred in the small New South Wales town of Ballart.
-St Alipius Primary School in Ballart was established by the Christian Brothers in 1853.
+The Royal Commission into Institutional Responses to Child Sexual Abuse revealed the shocking extent of abuse that occurred in the small New South Wales town of Ballart.
+St Alipius Primary School in Ballarat was established by the Christian Brothers in 1853.

 It is reported that in 1971, all male teachers and the chaplain were abusing boys at the school.